moctarjallo/IDS-deepLearning/README.md

 Then use pip to install package dependencies:

+But first make a virtual environment:

+    conda create kddcup

+Activate the virtual env:

+    source activate kddcup

+Now install the dependencies:

     pip install -r requirements.txt

 (The requirements.txt file lives at the root of the downloaded repository)